 THE ELEPHANT IN THE ROOM

 My favorite age group to design for are preschoolers, because the game mechanics can be kept very simple, as long as you add something surprising, something fascinating.
 In order to achieve this, it should incorporate elements that are easy to understand without being ordinary.
-And because it’s intended for young children, most of the game rules should therefor be enforced by the game board and the puzzle pieces.
+And because it’s intended for young children, most of the game rules should therefore be enforced by the game board and the puzzle pieces.

 Safari Park Junior is basically three games in one: